Emperor’s mosaic displayed in Italy after stint as NYC table

 It’s unclear when the mosaic passed into private hands or under what circumstances.
 But eventually it was purchased by a New York antiquities dealer and her Italian journalist husband, who shipped it back to New York and made a coffee table out of it for their Park Avenue apartment.

 And there it sat, relatively undisturbed, until Oct.
 23, 2013.
-That night, at the Bulgari jewelry store on Manhattan’s 5th Avenue, rare stones expert Dario Del Bufalo was giving a lecture and book signing for his new book “Porphyry,” on the rare decorated reddish-purple stone preferred by the Roman emperors, that was attended by New York’s cultural elite.
+That night, at the Bulgari jewelry store on Manhattan’s 5th Avenue, marble and stones expert Dario Del Bufalo was giving a lecture and book signing for his new book “Porphyry,” on the rare reddish-purple stone preferred by the Roman emperors, that was attended by New York’s cultural elite.

 As he was signing books, Del Bufalo said he overheard two women who were leafing through his book exclaim “This is Helen’s mosaic!
 This is Helen’s mosaic!‘” after seeing a photograph of the work.